 Before you read the article – a disclaimer.
-Please note I am not advising you on any financial decision on SBI Focused Equity Fund.
-Please treat article as my personal view only.
+Please note I am not advising on any financial decision on SBI Focused Equity Fund.
+Please treat article as my personal review of SBI Focused Equity Fund.
 Also note currently I am NOT invested in SBI Focused Equity Fund.
 With that, let us get started with review.

 What is Category of SBI Focused Equity Fund